watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 This allows for scaling and flexible redundancy of network functions.

 ### When a Network Function Goes Down
-If a network function experiences a failure, the associated route MUST be promptly removed.
+If a network function fails, the associated route MUST be removed immediately.
-In the case of anycast configuration, it MUST be gracefully rerouted to other nodes.
+In the case of anycast configuration, the packet MUST be gracefully rerouted to other nodes.
-Additionally, if no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message or forwarding it as a pass-through.
+If no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message, or forwarding it as a pass-through.

 ### Anycast Segment
 The concept of the Anycast Segment is introduced in {{!RFC8402}}.